VaradaB/algorithmic-trading/README.md

 We were eager to try out our own hands with algorithmic trading using machine learning.

+## Project Implementation using Azure

-Using Azure for Implementation based on Course Material (30%) We used Azure Machine Learning Studio (classic).
+We used Azure Machine Learning Studio (classic).
 Based on our knowledge gained from our class, we applied Azure to our Algorithmic trading, specifically using the regression analysis.
 We applied our key learnings to gain insights on how well our models worked to explain DJIA.
 We used machine learning models in Jupyter notebook with classic preprocessing of the data set, then using text NLP algorithms, time series forecasting (ARIMA) and Recurrent Neural Networks.

-Innovation and Creativity (20%):
+## Innovation and Creativity
 This project is an innovative outcome of predicting the volatility of the stock market in terms of its opening, closing, high, low and average volume price combined with the sentiments of top news that affected it.
 The combination of numerical as well as NLP part has made this project show some fruitful results.
 Our project has also supported the results done from Azure and through manual coding.

-Impact & Potential (15%)
+## Impact & Potential
 As an index, the DJIA has transparency or openess, meaning it’s value is reported continuously, during open trading hours, visible to anyone with the internet.
 Obtaining real time price quotes allows for an orderly buying and selling of stocks.
 Based on algorithmic trading, companies will have more predictable valuation when going through initial public offerings and individual investors benefit from quantifying their investment risks.
 So when these technologies are deployed correctly, they will make investors more efficient so when people invest, they will invest following scientific approaches rather than making wild speculation.

-Dataset:
+## Dataset
-We used dataset from Kaggle : - Daily News for Stock Market Prediction
+We used dataset from Kaggle : - ![Daily News for Stock Market Prediction]

 Azure- Model Architecture, training/validation, and metrics.